flub78/dusk_gvv/README.md

 ## Running Tests

-    GVV must be up and running on a target machine (the target machine can be your local computer).
+    The GVV server to test must be up and running. (maybe locally).
 The target machine must have the correct PHP version installed (PHP 7.x in 2023).
 The Dusk tests require PHP > 8.1.x.
 This setting is done inside the test execution console before to launch the tests.

+    Environment variables must be set to the correct values.
+    TARGET
+    TEST_USER
+    TEST_PASSWORD

+    Test execution does not require a local WEB server, only a WEB server for the program under test.

     php artisan dusk --browse
     or